Office of the Registrar

 HLED 4970.
 Field Experience in Health Education.

 A student may request that up to 12 hours of graduate-level coursework, taken during the student's graduate, non-degree status, be used toward a program of study should the student choose to pursue a graduate degree at the University of Wyoming.
-This would be subject to the approval of your graduate committee and the college dean.
+This would be subject to the approval of the student's graduate committee and the college dean.
 These hours can be affected by other pre-admission hours.

 Outreach courses, to carry graduate credit, must satisfy achievement criteria acceptable to the Office of the Registrar and must be taken under the auspices of UW, or involve study completed at an off-campus center.

 In-Residence Coursework (Residency)